smj187/bachelor-project/examples/tree-layout.md

 ```javascript
  setTimeout(() => {

     visualization.update(tree, { orientation: "horizontal", renderingSize: "max", renderDepth: 1 })
   }, 2000)
 ```

 ### Change mouse events

 There are two ways to override the default mouse event behaviour.
 First, by passing an array as constructor argument and second, by utilizing the addEventListener method.
 A method can be triggered by multiple different events.
+The following events are available:

+* "expandOrCollapseEvent" - loads or removes already loaded data from the layout and updates its. <em>More information for [addEventListener](./Visualization.html#addEventListener)</em>.

 ```javascript
 // constructor argument